jhonbergmann/jhonbergmann/README.md

 ## <div>Jhonatan Bergmann</div>

-I'm a Software Engineer.

 As a front-end developer, I'm deeply passionate about crafting innovative solutions using JavaScript and TypeScript.
-Armed with a degree in Systems Analysis and Development and Computer Science, I've honed my skills in programming, system design, and prototyping.

 <details>
  <summary>Contact badges</summary>